HyperCells/HyperCells.github.io/source/contents/Tutorials/Coherent_SC_sequences.md

 [ 3, 11 ]
 ```

-The <code class="code-gap" style="font-size:1.1em;">TGQuotientName</code> returns the label given in M. Conder's list, where <code class="code-gap" style="font-size:1.1em;">3</code> is the genus of the Rieman surface the quotient acts upon and <code class="code-gap" style="font-size:1.1em;">11</code> the index in the list.
-Let us retrive the next 5 supercells, together with the corresponding  tessellation graphs, i.e., the nearest-neighbor graphs of the {math}`\{8,8\}`-tessellation of the hyperbolic plane by iterating over the list of avilable quotient:
+The <code class="code-gap">TGQuotientName</code> returns the label given in M. Conder's list, where <code class="code-gap">3</code> is the genus of the Riemann surface the quotient acts upon and <code class="code-gap">11</code> the index in the list.
+Let us retrieve the next 5 supercells, together with the corresponding  tessellation graphs, i.e., the nearest-neighbor graphs of the {math}`\{8,8\}`-tessellation of the hyperbolic plane by iterating over the list of available quotient:

 ```gap